2020 CONCACAF Champions League final: Road to the final

-Note: Even though UANL was considered the "home" team for their second leg quarter-final match against New York City FC (with away goals applying), the match was played in Orlando behind closed doors due to the COVID-19 pandemic.
+Note: Even though Tigres UANL was considered the "home" team for their second leg quarter-final match against New York City FC (with away goals applying), the match was played in Orlando behind closed doors due to the COVID-19 pandemic.

 Los Angeles FC

 Los Angeles FC were making their first ever appearance in the CONCACAF Champions League Final.
 They were also the first MLS team since Toronto FC's 2018 Champions League run to reach the final, and the first American team to reach the final since Real Salt Lake did so in 2011.
 En route to the final, LAFC eliminated three Liga MX teams, the most ever by an American or MLS club.
 LAFC qualified for the Champions League by winning the Supporters' Shield for having the best regular season record during the 2019 Major League Soccer season, accumulating 72 points in 34 matches, the best record by a Supporters' Shield winner since their local rivals, LA Galaxy in 1998.

 LAFC opened their Champions League campaign on February 18, 2020, against León at Estadio León.
 León bested LAFC 2-0 with goals coming from Jean Meneses and Ángel Mena in the first and second halves, respectively.
 LAFC hosted León on February 25, and overcame the two-goal deficit and won the match 3-0, and the series on aggregate 3-2, making the first time in the Champions League era, an American team overcame a multi-goal deficit to defeat a Mexican team.

 LAFC were slated to continue the tournament by hosting Cruz Azul in the quarter-finals, with the first leg being held on March 12, 2020.
 The match was the last scheduled quarter-final match of the week, with the other three fixtures being played on March 10 and 11.
 However, with rising concerns surrounding the COVID-19 pandemic in North America, CONCACAF postponed the match, and the entire tournament.